idaholab/moose/modules/doc/content/python/testers/Exodiff.md

 Test configuration options are added to the `tests` file.

-- `abs_zero`: sets an absolute tolerance, defaults to 1e-10.
-Both absolute and relative tolerances must be met for a test to pass.
+- `abs_zero`: sets an absolute zero cutoff used in comparisons, defaults to 1e-10.

-- `rel_err`: sets a relative tolerance.
+- `rel_err`: sets a relative error tolerance.
 Defaults to 5.5e-6.

 - `exodiff_opts`: additional options passed to the `Exodiff` utility on the command line.
 Their list may be found in its [documentation](https://sandialabs.github.io/seacas-docs/sphinx/html/index.html#exodiff)